christophhart/hise_documentation/Tutorial1.md

 - a custom interface that controls some selected parameters.

 The interface and the samples are kindly provided by [Wavesfactory](http://wavesfactory.com)

+> You can find the finished project repository [here](https://github.com/christophhart/hise_tutorial), so if you get stuck somewhere or are too impatient to crawl through the whole tutorial, simply clone this repository and check out the final result.

 Before we start, let's take a look at the interface of HISE.